 If your skin is glowing, it means your skin cells are happy and healthy and who wouldn’t want that?
 Here are a few things you can do to maintain glowy skin.

 For skin brightening, add oats to your diet or at least to your face mask.
 Use rice water or rice powder in your masks as rice has high amounts of PABA (para-aminobenzoic acid) which works as a sunscreen and Ferulic acid which is an antioxidant.
 Rice powder also contains tyrosinase, which is an enzyme in our body responsible for melanin production.
 To make a mask, ground rice in a grinder.
 Mix it with milk and apply the mask.
 Leave it on for 20 minutes.
-Also, don’t throw away the water you soak rice in.
+Also, don’t throw away the water as the rice water benefits your skin in a way nothing else could do.
 Splash it on your face, it brightens your skin and is a great natural cleanser.
 Use lemon in your masks or cut it and rub it on your face.
 Keep it on for 15 minutes and then wash it off.

 Despite many, many other options, the banana face mask is one of my favourites as it works on all issues at the same time, from acne to skin firming.
 Banana is filled with potassium and vitamins which softens the skin while working on the strength and nourishment of skin cells.
 To make the mask, mash a ripe banana until it’s lump-free.
 Then add half a tablespoon of yoghurt and 2 tablespoons of honey in it.
 Apply the mixture on your face and leave it on for 20 minutes before rinsing it off with lukewarm water.

 Images Source: Shutterstock